 - Emerging artists and curators: applicants in the early years of their careers, usually with up to eight years of professional experience in their practice

-- Mid-career and established artists and curators: applicants with at least eight years of practice, a reasonable body of work and professional recognition for their work
+- Mid-career artists and curators: applicants with at least eight years of professional experience in their practice

 - craft-based design practices

-- fibre, e.g. appliqué, basketry, embroidery, felting, knitting, needlework, quill work, quilting, sculptural textiles or fibre, surface design/printing, tamarack, tufting, weaving
+- fibre (appliqué, basketry, embroidery, felting, knitting, needlework, quill work, quilting, sculptural textiles or fibre, surface design/printing, tamarack, tufting, weaving, etc.)

 - inter-disciplinary practice (a collaboration between a craft artist and a partner working outside of craft; for example, a jewellery artist working with a dancer)